fieldtrip/website/tutorial/spike.md

 ---
 title: Preprocessing and analysis of spike-train data
+category: tutorial
-tags: [tutorial, spike, animal, spike-placefield, spike-attention]
+tags: [spike, animal, spike-placefield, spike-attention]
 ---

 # Preprocessing and analysis of spike-train data